-Introduction To jQuery Interview Questions and Answers
+Introduction to jQuery Interview Questions and Answers

 Below is the most common feature of 2023 jQuery Interview Questions and Answers.
-These questions are divided into two parts are as follows:

 Part 1 – jQuery Interview Questions (Basic)